vincentbavitz/obsidian-vox/README.md

 The *unprocessed* directory is watched for new files; upon discovering a new file it will trigger the transcription and save the file to your vault.

 Currently your transcriptions are processed on a remote server I set up specifically for Vox at no expense to the users of the plugin.
 You are limited to 100 transcriptions per day, and I will increase this limit to 1000 per day per Vault if there is capacity.
-Files are only held in memory as buffers and are not saved to disk on the server and no information is saved.
+Files are only held in memory as buffers and are not saved to disk on the server.
+No personal information is collected or processed.

 My intention is for Vox to be as easy to use as possible - however if you feel more secure running your own backend, this will be possible following versions.